Monmouth County Assault Lawyers

 - The victim is a protected person, acting in the performance of their duties (e.g. a police officer, firemen, DYFS (DCPP) worker, EMS worker, teacher or judge)

-- They knowingly display or aim a firearm at a law enforcement official
+- They knowingly displayed or aimed a firearm at a law enforcement official

-- Intentionally drive a motor vehicle towards another individual or vehicle, resulting in serious bodily injury.
+- They intentionally drove a motor vehicle towards another individual or vehicle, resulting in serious bodily injury

-- They commit simple assault against a bus driver
+- They committed simple assault against a bus driver

-- Bodily injury occurs while they are fleeing law enforcement officers or resisting arrest
+- Bodily injury occurred while fleeing law enforcement officers or resisting arrest

 - The harm caused to a victim is considered significant bodily injury or serious bodily injury

-Unlike simple assault charges, aggravated assault charges are handled in Superior Courts.
-Depending on the circumstances, aggravated assault can be charged as a second, third or fourth degree crime.
+Unlike simple assault charges, aggravated assault charges are handled in Superior Court.
+Depending on the circumstances, aggravated assault can be charged as a second, third or fourth-degree crime.

-If convicted of aggravated assault, you could possilby serve 10 years in prison or more depending on the nature of the offense, and the person’s criminal history.
-Additionally, the No Early Release Act (NERA) applies to “violent” crimes such as second degree aggravated assault, meaning that a person convicted must serve a minimum of 85 percent of their prison sentence before they are eligible for parole.
+If convicted of aggravated assault, you could possibly serve 10 years in prison or more, depending on the nature of the offense and the person’s criminal history.
+Additionally, the No Early Release Act (NERA) applies to “violent” crimes such as second-degree aggravated assault, meaning that a person convicted must serve a minimum of 85 percent of their prison sentence before they are eligible for parole.
 Once released, they must serve a minimum of three years on parole.